RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

 Let's use another tool to **count the reads of my bigwig around TSS region of all genes**:
 --> Can use the bedGraph file; it provide count from the bigwig; every 700bp; may need to re-generate this...
 --> Or use bedops to convert bigwig into bed; then use `bedtools CoverageBed counts` to count within the TSS

+**Pipeline cutrun with rna:**
+- Generate bed file of region 1kb (and 2kb) around TSS (keep column gene name!)
+- Use `bedtools CoverageBed counts` to count the reads of the THOR bigwog bedGraph median (`WTvsHETuniqueKeepdup-s1_median.bedGraph`)
+- Isolate gene name with counts for each genes
+- Put together RNA median TPM with bedtool output and generate heatmap